lukasb27/FinalYearProject/README.md

       - Reacting to time home
   - Build a skill for Alexa
   - Google Calendar API Integration.
   - Google Maps Integration.
-(Done.)
+(Done, just need to tidy code and add functions)

   Google Maps Integration program is ran at 16:00 every day, checks commute home and will text the user if their commute is